An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Introduction

-Lastly, the data mining component may itself consist of a combination of various components: 1) feature imputation; 2) feature scaling; 3) feature selection; 4) dimensionality reduction; 5) resampling; 6) (machine learning) algorithms to find relationships between the remaining features and the clinical labels or outcomes.
-While these methods are often seen as one component, i.e., the data mining component, we split the data mining step into separate components.
+Lastly, the data mining component may itself consist of a combination of various components: 1) feature imputation; 2) feature scaling; 3) feature selection; 4) dimensionality reduction; 5) resampling; 6) (machine learning) algorithms to find relationships between the remaining features and certain outcomes.
+While data mining is often seen as one single component, we explicitly split this step into separate components.

-Several initiatives towards standardization of radiomics have been formed.
-The Radiomics Quality Score (RQS) was defined to assess the quality of radiomics studies \citep{RN409}.
-While the RQS provides guidelines for the overall study evaluation and reporting, it does not provide standardization of the radiomics workflows or algorithms themselves.
-The Imaging Biomarker Standardization Initiative (IBSI) \citep{RN509, RN539} provides guidelines for the radiomics feature extraction component and standardization for a set of 174 features (we use 564 features by default, of which a part is included in IBSI).
-In this study, we complement these important initiatives by addressing the standardization of the radiomics workflow itself.

-Related to this work, AutoML has previously been used in radiomics using Tree-based Pipeline Optimization Tool (TPOT) \citep{Olson2019} by \citet{RN491} to predict the H3 K27M mutation in midline glioma and \citet{RN1114} to predict invasive placentation.
-These studies are examples of using AutoML to optimize the machine learning component of radiomics in two specific applications.
-In this study, we streamlined the construction and optimization of the complete radiomics workflow from images to prediction, included a large collection of commonly used radiomics algorithms and parameters in the search space, and extensively evaluated our approach and its generalizability in twelve different applications.
+AutoML has previously been used in radiomics using Tree-based Pipeline Optimization Tool (TPOT) \cite{Olson2019} to predict the H3 K27M mutation in midline glioma \cite{RN491}, to predict invasive placentation \cite{RN1114}, and in a study using the {\toolbox WORC} database we publish as part of the current paper \cite{RN1107}.
+In this study, we optimized construction of the complete radiomics workflow from images to prediction, included a large collection of commonly used radiomics algorithms and parameters in the search space, compared various AutoML and ensembling approaches, and extensively evaluated our approach and its generalizability in twelve different applications.